News

 Goel is a professor of internal medicine and pediatrics in the Division of Hematology/Oncology at Simmons Cancer Institute and associate vice chair of research in internal medicine at the school.
 She holds an adjunct faculty appointment at the Johns Hopkins University School of Medicine.

-Dr. Goel played an integral part during the COVID-19 pandemic, spearheading the convalescent plasma program for central and southern Illinois, earning the Springfield Business Journal’s ‘40 Under 40’ award for exemplary clinical service.
-She was also awarded the SIU AWIMS’s Outstanding Contributions to the Advancement of Women in Medicine and Science in 2022 for her mentorship and servant leadership.
+Dr. Goel played an integral part during the COVID-19 pandemic, spearheading the convalescent plasma program for central and southern Illinois, earning the Springfield Business Journal’s ‘Forty Under 40’ award for exemplary clinical service.
+She also received the SIU AWIMS Award for Outstanding Contributions to the Advancement of Women in Medicine and Science in 2022 for her mentorship and servant leadership.

 Goel has published more than 150 peer-reviewed articles and book chapters, including key first-author publications in leading medical journals.
 She lectures nationally and internationally on topics of her research focus.